Video Game / Stick Ranger

 - Beam Spam: Atomic Ray.

 - Beef Gate / Forced Level-Grinding: There are (so far) four bosses which, for their level, are really tough to beat, having multiple attacks they can use to beat your party to a pulp.
 They've come to be called "Mega Bosses", and each is fought completely alone in an area marked by a different icon from the usual square dot on the world map.
-The first two are evenly spaced at level 20 and 40, but the third is just level 50, and the fourth is level 70.
+The first two are evenly spaced at level 20 and 40, but the third is just level 50, the fourth is level 70, and the fifth is level 99.
+It IS possible to beat them without grinding, but doing so requires a much longer amount of time.

 - Boss Battle: Every single area ends with a boss battle, and even though you can skip the other sections of a level just by dragging one of your guys to the "Next" sign, you must defeat the boss and all its minions to clear the level.